 - Low time commitment

 - Difficult to measure ROI

 - Lack of doctor referral sustainability

 - Not as effective

 - Hard to keep track of physicians, visits, and follow through

-- Limits ability to revisit and build relationships with referring physicians without possibility of annoying staff
+- Limits the ability to revisit and build relationships with referring physicians without the possibility of annoying staff

 - Quickly oversaturate market